 Adrenal glands are associated with the fight-or-flight response.
 They produce cortisol, adrenaline, and other hormones that control your body’s responses to every kind of stress – physical, emotional, or psychological.
 Adrenals also produce hormones that regulate energy production, immune function, heart rate, muscle tone, and other processes that help you to cope with stress.

 Adrenal fatigue can become severe and wreak havoc on your day-to-day living.
 Its most prominent symptom is fatigue, which can range from mild to severe.
-Every organ and the bodily system is affected including carbohydrate, protein, and fat metabolism, fluid and electrolyte balance, the cardiovascular system, and sex drive.
+Every organ and bodily system is affected including carbohydrate, protein, and fat metabolism, fluid and electrolyte balance, the cardiovascular system, and the sex drive.
 A lot of other changes take place at the biochemical and cellular levels to respond to and compensate for the decrease in adrenal hormones.

 High Cortisol Levels

 When you experience stress, whether it be acute or chronic, mental, or physical, the adrenal glands kick into high gear, pumping out cortisol and adrenaline so that you can survive.
-This stems back to the ancestral days when our forefathers were exposed to more life and death situations.
+This stems back to the ancestral days when our forefathers were exposed to more life-and-death situations.
 The adrenal glands helped them to survive.
 When cortisol and adrenaline are secreted in higher amounts as a stress response, it causes your body to go into survival mode.
 Blood, oxygen, nutrients, and hormones are directed where they need to go in order to survive, such as the lungs, muscles, and heart.

-In today’s times, most of those life and death stressors don’t exist.
+In today’s times, most of those life-and-death stressors don’t exist.
 However, people are exposed to other types of stressors day in and day out.
 Long ago, after the immediate danger passed, the adrenals would calm down again.
 Also, there was no television, smartphones, or juggling jobs and family.
-Back then, adrenals had time to rest.
+Back then, the adrenals had time to rest.
 With modern-day lifestyles and diets, the adrenals don’t understand that there’s a difference between a bear chasing you or your boss yelling at you.
 They still react by producing excess cortisol just like they did eons ago.

 - Feeling wired, but at the same time feeling tired